cpp-lln-lab/bidsMReye/docs/source/usage_notes.rst

 ..
 We highly recommend that you validate your dataset with the free, online
 .. `BIDS Validator <http://bids-standard.github.io/bids-validator/>`_.

-The exact command to run *bidsMReye* depends on the Installation_ method.
+The exact command to run *bidsMReye* depends on the :ref:`installation` method.
 The common parts of the command follow the `BIDS-Apps
 <https://github.com/BIDS-Apps>`_ definition.
 Example: ::